tarolangner/ukb_mimir/README.md

 6) *How was it created and validated?*

-Additional documentation and code will be provided in the *training* subdirectory.
+Code for training and evaluating the underlying code is provided in the *cross_validation* sudirectory, together with additional documentation.

-7) *I have technical/ethical/spiritual complaints and want to speak to the manager*
+7) *I have technical/ethical/spiritual concerns and wish to speak to the manager*

 You can try the contact details listed at the end of this file.